Hundreds rally in Atlanta to support Asian American community after fatal shootings

 "I want to make sure the world and the people know that I am here and I am visible," said rally-goer Sunghee Han from Georgia.

-READ: Biden, Harris offer solace to Asian-Americans, denouce racism in Atlanta visit
+READ: Biden, Harris offer solace to Asian-Americans, denounce racism in Atlanta visit

 READ: Asian-Americans grieve, organise in wake of Atlanta attacks